microsoft/ExpressivePixelsMakeCode/README.md

 ## Using the NeoPixel strip as a matrix

 For the 16x16 Sparklet for the micro:bit, it's nice to be able to address the NeoPixel strip using (x,y) coordinates.
-This can be done by first calling `set matrix width` (16 in the case of the Sparklet) and then calling `set matrix color` to set the color at specified (x,y) coordinates, as shown below:
+This can be done using the Neopixel extension by first calling `set matrix width` (16 in the case of the Sparklet for micro:bit) and then calling `set matrix color` to set the color at specified (x,y) coordinates, as shown below:

 <img src="https://github.com/microsoft/ExpressivePixelsMakeCode/blob/master/images/setMatrixWidth.JPG" style="float: left;" />